davidcalikes/Marvelous-Matching/docs/README.md

 - __Mission Statement__

+    A matching game called 'Marvelous Matching' will be developed to address these issues.

     Marvelous Matching will be a user friendly application that is easy to use and navigate.

     The application will be functional across multiple devices, browsers and operating systems.